-Long distance cycling not only helps build strength and endurance, but it also makes for a rewarding day out.
+Long distance rides not only help build strength and endurance, but they also make for a rewarding day out.

 But planning is key.
 Countless cyclists have found themselves in a heap of trouble having not fully prepared for the demands of a long training ride.

 If you’re worried this could be you, fear not.
 We’ve put together some top tips to ensure you’re ready for whatever the route throws at you.

 Plus, we’ve spoken to Olympian, road race champion, and our ambassador Lizzie Deignan.
 She’s given us her insights into what she does before, during, and after a long-distance ride to ensure it’s a success.

 Spontaneous rides are fun – but if you’re cycling or longer than a couple of hours, make sure you know your route in advance.
 Study the maps so you have a good idea of the ride you’re about to take on.
 A punishing climb or rough terrain should never be a surprise if you can help it.